Customize PDF fonts for Android applications

 files will be added to the font list of Nutrient.

-Microsoft core fonts are widely used on the web and in PDF files.
-Including them as custom fonts in your project improves the conversion and rendering fidelity for documents that use them.
-These fonts aren’t included in PSPDFKit because Microsoft no longer offers these files directly, and the license prohibits redistribution.
-To use these fonts in your project, download them from SourceForge and add them to PSPDFKit as a custom font.
+Microsoft core fonts are widely used on the web and in PDFs.
+Adding them as custom fonts improves document conversion and rendering accuracy.
+Nutrient doesn’t include these fonts because Microsoft no longer provides them directly, and redistribution is prohibited by license.
+To use these fonts, download them from SourceForge and add them as custom fonts.